We need volunteers! New online training dates 19 & 25 May 2026

 Learn interview skills and how to record, edit and present your community’s oral histories.
 We provide free recording equipment which your group can keep.
 We’ll have you out in the field harvesting the stories that are important to your community and presenting them at a public showcase.
-There are 3 days of training: 10 April, 8 May and 13 June.
+There are 3 days of in-person training: 28 April, 21 May (Ennis) and 18 June (Tralee).

 Short video about the Mentoring Programme here.